USEPA/IO-Model-Builder/README.md

 [1]:http://www.bea.gov/papers/pdf/IOmanual_092906.pdf "Karen J. Horowitz, Mark A. Planting: Concepts and Methods of the U.S. Input-Output Accounts.
 2006"

-The following example shows how this works:
+The following example shows how to calculate such a coefficients matrix and save it in a CSV file:

 ```python
 # drc_example.py